False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading

 Concerns about loss of statistical power may be another reason for why reading researchers do not apply corrections for multiple comparisons such as the Bonferroni correction.
 However, this leads us to a dilemma: applying a Bonferroni correction may lead to an unnecessary loss of statistical power (Type II errors), but the alternative, applying no correction at all, will inflate the probability of false rejections of the null hypothesis (Type I errors).
 The question is: on which side should we err?

-\citeNP{SimmonsEtAl2011} argue that false rejections of the null hypothesis (Type I errors) are a particularly costly type of error that has the potential to threaten the integrity of the scientific discourse more than false negative results (Type II errors). \citeNP{McElreathSmaldino2015} illustrate and substantiate this point using a formal model of the population dynamics of scientific discovery.
+\citeNP{SimmonsEtAl2011} argue that false rejections of the null hypothesis (Type I errors) are particularly costly and have the potential to threaten the integrity of the scientific discourse much more than false negative results (Type II errors). \citeNP{McElreathSmaldino2015} illustrate and substantiate this point using a formal model of the population dynamics of scientific discovery.
 Their results show that false positives can easily proliferate and clog up the scientific discourse because the resources for weeding them out are spread too thinly.
-However, whether more harm is done by over-correcting or by not correcting for multiple comparisons crucially depends on the true rate of false positives and on how much power is really sacrificed when corrections are applied.
+However, whether more harm is done by over-correcting or by not correcting at all crucially depends on the true rate of false positives and on how much power is really sacrificed when corrections are applied.
 In the following, we present the results of a Monte Carlo simulation that sheds light on these questions.